pwn2clown/pwn2clown.github.io/_posts/2024-04-05-static-code-analysis-with-joern-II.markdown

 # 0x4 Investigating with Joern - detecting the vulnerability pattern

 The first step of our investigations is to find where string concatenation occurs as it's one of our criterias to determine if there's a chance that the SQL statement is corrupted.
 The Joern's AST allows us to detect such patterns.
-Indeed, the symbol "+" is an operator that is represented as a call node in the GPG, it is also part of the AST.
+Indeed, the symbol "+" is an operator that is represented as a call node in the CPG, it is also part of the AST.
 In the AST, this node is linked to 2 child nodes: its operands.
 We're supposing that every "add" operation that has the type "java.lang.String" is likely to be injected into a SQL statement.

 Let's consider the following piece of code: